-Nearly a year after the Battle of the Little Big Horn, Sitting Bull and a band of followers cross into Canada hoping to find safe haven from the U.S. Army.
+Nearly a year after the Battle of the Little Bighorn, Sitting Bull and a band of followers cross into Canada hoping to find safe haven from the U.S. Army.

 Sitting Bull and his followers, however, managed to avoid a decisive confrontation with the U.S. Army.
-They spent the summer and winter after Little Big Horn hunting buffalo in Montana and fighting small skirmishes with soldiers.
+They spent the summer and winter after Little Bighorn hunting buffalo in Montana and fighting small skirmishes with soldiers.
 In the fall of 1876, Colonel Nelson A. Miles met with Sitting Bull at a neutral location and tried to talk him into surrendering and relocating to a reservation.
 Although anxious for peace, Sitting Bull refused.
-As the victor of the Battle of the Little Big Horn, Sitting Bull felt he should be dictating terms to Miles, not the other way around.
+As the victor of the Battle of the Little Bighorn, Sitting Bull felt he should be dictating terms to Miles, not the other way around.

-Angered by what he saw as Sitting Bull’s foolish obstinacy, Miles stepped up his campaign of harassment against the chief and his people.
-Sitting Bull’s band continued to roam about Montana in search of increasingly scarce buffalo, but the constant travel, lack of food, and military pressure began to take a toll.
+Angered by what he saw as Sitting Bull’s obstinacy, Miles stepped up his campaign of harassment against the chief and his people.
+Sitting Bull’s band continued to roam about Montana in search of increasingly scarce buffalo, but the constant travel, lack of food and military pressure began to take a toll.
 On this day in 1877, Sitting Bull abandoned his traditional homeland in Montana and led his people north across the border into Canada.

 Sitting Bull and his band stayed in the Grandmother’s Country—so called in honor of the British Queen Victoria—for the next four years.
 The first year was idyllic.
 The band found plenty of buffalo and Sitting Bull could rest and play with his children in peace.
 The younger warriors, though, soon tired of the quiet life.
 The braves made trouble with neighboring tribes, attracting the displeasure of the Canadian Mounties.
-While the Canadian leaders were more reasonable and sensitive about Indian affairs than their aggressive counterparts to the south, they became increasingly nervous and pressured Sitting Bull to return to the U.S.
+While the Canadian leaders were more reasonable and sensitive about Native affairs than their aggressive counterparts to the south, they became increasingly nervous and pressured Sitting Bull to return to the U.S.

-Ultimately, though, Sitting Bull’s attempt to remain independent was undermined by the disappearance of the buffalo, which were being wiped out by Indians, settlers, and hide hunters.
+Ultimately, though, Sitting Bull’s attempt to remain independent was undermined by the disappearance of the buffalo, which were being wiped out by Native Americans, settlers and hide hunters.
 Without meat, Sitting Bull gave up his dream of independence and asked the Canadian government for rations.
 Meanwhile, emissaries from the U.S. came to his camp and promised Sitting Bull’s followers they would be rich and happy if they joined the American reservations.
 The temptation was too great, and many stole away at night and headed south.
 By early 1881, Sitting Bull was the chief of only a small band of mostly older and sick people.